kion/mbgen/README.md

     - the following image formats are supported:
       - JPEG (`.jpg` and `.jpeg` file extensions)
       - PNG (`.png` file extension)
-  - set to `no` to disable the thumbnail behavior
+    - set this setting to `no` to disable the thumbnail behavior
 * [optional] `thumbSizes` - defines the set of size values for the generated thumbnails, where each value corresponds to either the width or the height of the generated thumbnail
   (depending on which one is larger for the original image)